samus-io/tablab-steps/steps/Nxo6aF7jBzox7lsbMwwaodsWg0d4VqmP8JZ/en/README.md

   * `Strict`: the cookie is sent only with requests that originate from the same site that set the cookie.
 On requests from cross-site sources, the browser does not include the cookie.
   * `Lax`: the cookie is sent in same-site requests, similar to `Strict` mode, but also in top-level, user-initiated navigations (e.g., clicking a link) when the request uses a safe method (`GET`, `HEAD`, `OPTIONS`, `TRACE`).
 It is excluded from background requests initiated by scripts, iframes, references to images, and other resources, as well as from requests using unsafe methods (`POST`, `PUT`, `DELETE`, `PATCH`).
   * `None`: the cookie is sent with all same-site and cross-site requests, which removes the built-in CSRF protection that `Lax` or `Strict` provide.
 This setting also mandates the `Secure` cookie attribute, restricting cookie transmission to HTTPS.

+    > :older_man: Historically, the absence of the `SameSite` attribute on cookies was treated as `SameSite=None` by most browsers.
+Recognizing the security risks of this approach, modern browsers now default to `SameSite=Lax`.

 * It is essential to understand that `Lax` enforcement provides a reasonable defense-in-depth measure against CSRF attacks that use unsafe HTTP methods, but does not constitute a complete defense against CSRF attacks as a general security concern:
   * Cookies are still sent for top-level, user-initiated navigations using safe methods, allowing attackers to open a new window, trigger a forced navigation, or trick users into clicking a malicious link to bypass this restriction.
 CSRF attacks can still be performed through GET requests, which remain as a potential attack vector.